Intervention/docs/image/v3/modifying/effects.md

 $image = $image->gamma(blue: 15, green: 10);
 ```

-### Convert image to a grayscale version
+### Convert image to a greyscale version

 > public Image::greyscale(): ImageInterface

-Converts the current image into a grayscale version.
+Converts the current image into a greyscale version.

 #### Examples